Water Improvement Project

 December 2016 – New Harmony Ridge (NHR) purchased water rights and transferred them to property adjacent to the Chekshani Cliffs Subdivision to install a farming operation.
 The District protested the water right change application as evidence proved impact to the Chekshani Cliffs sole well.
 The District reached a Settlement with NHR, which allowed the District to peruse a better water source anywhere within NHR property.
 NHR also provided the District with access to its NHR well data to study the aquifer and water quality.

 March 2017 – Several agricultural and test wells were drilled by NHR.
 Two wells west of Chekshani yielded little water.
 The first well was drilled to around 900 feet.
 Except for some gravel strata around 200’ it was clay and sand.
-During the test pumping of this week, three sets of bowls were ruined trying to get the well to clear up at varying rates of 200 to 1000 gpm.
+During the test pumping of this well, three sets of bowls were ruined trying to get the well to clear up at varying rates of 200 to 1000 gpm.
 The next well was drilled near the freeway and NHR found a similar gravel strata around 150-200’ and clay the rest of the way to 700’ where they stopped.
 They drilled several smaller test wells with little success.

 June 2018 – Based upon the water quality and quantity results from NHR and other surrounding wells It looked like water treatment was going to be the best alternative and District engineers began investigating these options.

 The District took additional samples and even sampled corrosive plumbing parts from individuals homes.
-Although there was not a lab that the District could locate in the US that could verify exactly what was causing the corrosion the majority of indicators pointed to the high amounts of sulfate and Total Dissolved Solids (TDS).
+Although there was not a lab that the District could locate in the US that could verify exactly what was causing the corrosion the majority of indicators pointed to the high amounts of Sulfate and Total Dissolved Solids (TDS).
 Research indicates as these increase in water, corrosion increases.

 December 2018 – NHR finished drilling a new well near I-15 with promising water quality results.
 It showed 3.5 times less TDS (460 ppm) and 7.1 times less Sulfate (153 ppm).
 Every indicator showed less minerals and contaminates in the water.